kylerjohnston/dot-files/README.md

 # README

-This is a collection of dot files for vim and zsh (zprezto).
+This is a collection of dot files for vim and tmux.
 Probably only relevant to me, but feel free to steal anything you like.

 ## Installation